AlteriaX/WuWa-Configs/README.md

 # Installation

+Copy ``Engine.ini`` (choose one config and please read the comments inside)

+**AND**

-Copy ``Engine.ini`` (choose one config) and ``run_wuwa.bat`` from Common folder to this location:
+``run_wuwa.bat`` from Common folder to this location (Please check properly, different from previous one):

-> ...Wuthering Waves\Wuthering Waves Game\Client\Binaries\Win64 (Please check properly, different from previous location)
+> ...Wuthering Waves\Wuthering Waves Game\Client\Binaries\Win64

 Make sure to open the game with ``run_wuwa.bat`` or else the config won't work (You can also do it manually using launch option listed above)

+> [!NOTE]
-> Note: It's normal for a lot of stuff to be added to Engine.ini after game launch, it's just the game default config.
-Don’t set it to read-only, as this will cause stutters.
+> It's normal for a lot of extra stuff to be added to Engine.ini after game launch, it's just the game default config.
+Don’t make it read-only to avoid that, as it will cause stutters.
 You can leave the older Engine.ini or delete it, it won't use the one from WindowsNoEditor folder anymore.

 **Can't find your GPU?
 Search [here](https://www.techpowerup.com/gpu-specs/) then open the page for the GPU and look at the relative performance.**<br>
 **You don’t have to follow this and can use a config above or below the recommended one.**